iainctduncan/papers/source/features_usage.rst

   ;; output the max message "set 99"
   (out 0 (list 'set 99))

+(Note that in Max, the special message type "bang", such as one gets by clicking on a bang object, is synonymous with a message of a single symbol atom consisting of the symbol "bang".)

 Sending Messages
 --------------------------------------------------------------------------------
 In addition to outputing messages via Max patch cables through the s4m object's outlets, the s4m object can also send messages directly to Max objects that have been given a Max **scripting name**.
-On instantiation, and additionally on receipt of a **scan** message, the s4m code iterates over all objects in the same patcher as the s4m object and recursively through any descendent patchers.
+On instantiation, and additionally on receipt of a **scan** message, s4m objects iterate over all objects in the same patcher and recursively through any descendent patchers.
 On finding any object with a scripting name, a reference to the object is placed in a registry in the s4m object, implemented as a Scheme hash-table with scripting names as keys and object references as values.
 The **send** function can then be used to directly send messages to these objects by using a symbol argument similarly named.
-Attempting to send to unrecognized objects will produce an error.
+Attempting to send to an unrecognized object will produce an error.

-This uses the message sending functionality in the Max SDK, and is functionally equivalent to sending a message to a destination object via a patch cable.
+This uses the message sending functionality in the Max SDK, and is functionally no different from sending a message to a destination object via a patch cable.
 As with regular patch-cable messages, execution will pass to the receiving object and will not return to the caller until all subsequent message handling has finished.
 A variant of send exists, **send***, which flattens all arguments to allow conveniently